ChiaraTheimer/git-assignment/README.md

 This repository contains an analysis of monthly average rainfall data in Melbourne and Oxford from measurements obtained between 1855 and 2015.

+Descriptions of the data can be found in `data`.

 To run this analysis use the following commands:

 1: